 Step 2.
 Design the data management framework and divide tasks and accountabilities

-To proceed with the implementation of the data management function, you should specify who will do and what.
-Finally, you need to design your data management framework which is a set of rules and roles.
+To implement the data management function, you should specify who will do it and what.
+Finally, it would be best to design your data management framework, a set of rules and roles.
 The implementation of data management can be planned at different levels: strategic, tactical, and operational.
 Therefore, the list of rules and roles’ accountabilities will differ per level.
 One of the follow-up articles will be devoted to the topic of designing data management roles.

 Step 3.
 Build the data management framework

 The third step is the building of the data management framework.
-This is the most challenging, and time- and resource-consuming task.
-At this step, you should start developing data management artifacts and bringing data management practices to your company.
-My practical experience brought me to the following conclusion: implementation of data management follows the logic of the documentation of data lineage.
-The key steps in the implementation of the data management framework you find in Figure 4.
+This is the most challenging and time- and resource-consuming task.
+You should start developing data management artifacts and bringing data management practices to your company at this step.
+My practical experience brought me to the following conclusion: implementation of data management follows the logic of the documentation of data lineage—the key steps in implementing the data management framework you find in Figure 4.

 Step 4.
 Assess your results and make a gap analysis